psrenergy-docs/ncp-release-notes/docs/home.md

 * Included a check consistency in the hydro unit production grid results.
 * Included an option to update old NCP dataset formats.
+* Included a PSRIO script that standardizes the horizon of all output reports for sub-hourly runs.

 ## Corrections